 That’s my best friend I’m texting, she literally signed up to decipher the bizarre texts I send her.

-Also, it’s funny how the words ‘personal space’ do not even exist for Indian parents.
-From unlocking your phone and going through your inbox in your teens to pestering you to add them in your friend-list on Facebook in your twenties, personal space is an absolute myth for Indian folks.
+Also, it’s funny how the words ‘personal space’ does not even exist for Indian parents.
+From unlocking your phone and going through your inbox in your teens to pestering you to add them to your friend list on Facebook in your twenties, personal space is an absolute myth for Indian folks.

 My mom has the contact numbers of all my exes and still continues to take down the number of every guy that I even slightly know.
 (You see, what if they are the person her daughter elopes with someday?).
 OMG, it’s frustrating.